mopopinball/engine/README.md

 # Mopo Pinball - (Mo)dern (Po)wer Pinball

 A modern pinball engine built for modern hardware to revive old Gottlieb pinball machines.
 Revived machines have new rules and other modern capabilies not possible on 1980s hardware.
-CPUs are powered by a Raspberry Pi and the engine is build in Node.
+CPUs are powered by a Raspberry Pi and the engine is build for Node in Typescript.

 ## Special Thanks